wevre/pptree/readme.md

 ^D
 ```

-Note that the lines above indicate the following steps: typing "pptree", hitting
+Note that the lines above indicate the following steps: typing 'pptree', hitting
 return, typing three file names, hitting return after each one, and then typing
 CTRL+D. This will run the `pptree` command and generate the following output: